 The worms can be stored at this stage for an extended period until further analysis.

-Perform single worm lysis on a PCR thermocycler with the following conditions: 60°C for 1 hour, 95°C for 15 min and hold at 4°C44.
+Perform single worm lysis on a PCR thermocycler with the following conditions: 60°C for 1 hour, 95°C for 15 min and hold at 4°C.

 Add the following reagents directly to 2.5 µl of the lysed worm containing PCR tube: 12.5 µl 2X PCR mix containing dNTPs, DNA polymerase, MgCl2 and loading dye+ 1 µl 10 µM forward primer + 1 µl 10 µM reverse primer + sterile water to 22.5 µl.
 The total volume of each PCR reaction is 25 µl.